owasp-amass/amass/README.md

 }
 ```

-## Settings for the Amass Maltego Local Transform
+## Settings for the OWASP Amass Maltego Local Transform

 1. Setup a new local transform within Maltego: